-By enhancing the strength, decreasing the weight, or improving the temperature resistance of your polymers, you can increase the number of markets into which you sell your polymers, like medical, automotive, aerospace, semiconductor, and more.
+By enhancing the mechanical strength, changing the molecular weight, improving the temperature or chemical resistance of your polymers, you can increase the number of markets into which you sell your polymers, such as medical, automotive, aerospace, semiconductor, construction, nuclear and many more.

 Applications for polymer modification

-Injection-molded, blow-molded, or extruded parts made from a range of polymer materials (including PE, PVC, EVA, EPDM, SBR, natural rubber, and other polymers) may be cross-linked with radiation to improve such properties as their temperature rating, mechanical properties, ESCR and solvent resistance, or other properties.
-Gaskets, seals, PPTC devices, tubing, and film sheets are examples of parts made from the above materials that may be improved with radiation processing.
+Injection-molded, blow-molded, or extruded parts made from a range of polymer materials (including PEs, PLA, PVDF, UHMWPE, PVC, EVA, EPDM, SBR, nylons, natural rubber, and other polymers) may be cross-linked with radiation to improve such properties as their temperature rating, mechanical properties, ESCR (Environmental Stress Cracking) and chemical solvent resistance, or other properties.
+Gaskets, seals, O-rings, PPTC devices, tubings, catheter tubing, pipe, foams, film sheets, and orthopaedic implantable medical devices are just some examples of parts made from the above materials that may be improved with radiation processing.

-New radiation cross-linkable formulations of polyamide (PA), i.e., nylon, and polybutyleneterephthalate (PBT), are now available for high-temperature polymer modification applications, such as under-hood automotive components and electrical connectors, and high dielectric strength applications, such as components in high-voltage breakers.
-The base materials are enabled by cross-linking promoters, and this technique can be used with other engineering polymers.
+New radiation cross-linkable formulations of ultra high molecular weight polyethylene (UHMWPE) and polyamide (PA), i.e., nylon, and polybutyleneterephthalate (PBT), are now available for high temperature, high impact, heavy wear polymer modification applications, such as hip and knee implants, under-the-hood automotive components and electrical connectors, and high dielectric strength applications, such as components in high-voltage breakers.
+The base materials are enabled by cross-linking promoters, and this technique can be used with other engineered polymers.

 Irradiation of bulk polymer resins and powders can be used to modify their molecular weights and consequently their properties.
 For example, irradiation of cellulose derivatives will lower their molecular weight and can be used to tailor viscosity.
 Irradiation of selected polyethylenes will increase their molecular weights and enhance melt strength properties during forming.